 disappears into a distant memory.

 is a founder member of Vane Women.
+Ill-health means that she can no longer take an active role.
+Joanna is now a lifetime honorary member.
 Her first full collection Twenty Four Preludes & Fugues on Dmitri Shostakovich was published by Arc in 2006, and was shortlisted for the Forward Prize for Best First Collection 2007.
 This followed three pamphlet collections: Running With The Unicorns (The Bay Press 1994), On Sketty Sands (Arrowhead Press 2001) a long sequence of poems, based on her maternal family history (right back to the ancestral Welsh pirate), and The Hallucinogenic Effects of Breathing (Arrowhead Press 2003).

-Her second full collection Blue Horse will be published by Vane Women Press in 2014.
+Her second full collection Blue Horse was published by Vane Women Press in 2014.

 Joanna grew up in Wiltshire and sampled several countries in the Far East and Middle East before moving to Darlington with her family in 1989.
 Her work has appeared in many magazines and she's had several competition successes including First Prize in the Poetry London competition.
 She has a distinction in her MA, The Writing of Poetry (University of Newcastle).